Best HPI Check Websites UK: 2026 Comparison

 2. HPI Check

-Key Features: The original and longest-established provider of vehicle history checks in the UK; strong brand recognition; finance, write-off, theft and stolen checks included; backed by a £30,000 guarantee.
+Key features: The longest-established provider of vehicle history checks in the UK; strong brand recognition; covers finance, write-off, stolen and mileage checks; backed by a guarantee.

 Pros:

-• The most widely recognised name in vehicle history checking
+• The most widely recognised name in this space

-• Widely accepted as a credible reference by dealers and private sellers alike
+• Familiar reference point for dealers and private sellers alike

 Cons: